Algebraic models of change of groups functors in (co)free rational equivariant spectra: Change of rings

 \begin{prop} The vertical Quillen functors in~(\ref{eq:changeofrings}) and~(\ref{eq:changeofrings2}) correspond. \end{prop} \begin{proof} The vertical functors in~(\ref{eq:changeofrings}) and~(\ref{eq:changeofrings2}) are Quillen by Propositions~\ref{prop:changeofringsquillen1} and~\ref{prop:changeofringsquillen2}, and the horizontals are Quillen equivalences by~\cite[\S 8 Step 1]{PolWilliamson} and~\cite[\S 3]{GreenleesShipley14} respectively.
 This puts us in the setup of Theorem~\ref{thm:compare}.

 We now argue that the forgetful functor $\forget$ commutes with the restrictions $\res[\kappa]$.
 None of the functors change the underlying objects so it is enough to show that the module structures agree.
 Let $M$ be an object of $\mod{DEG_+}(\Sp_G)$ with module action map $a\colon DEG_+ \wedge M \to M$.
 We write $\Phi$ for the monoidal structure map of $\forget$.
+Consider the diagram